-- First, the student must review the course syllabus for the grading policy and calculate a legitimate grade, based on all tests, papers, and other work graded by the faculty member during the semester. - If the student still believes the grade is in error, then no later than the end of the second week of the subsequent semester, summer not counting as a semester, the student must confer directly with the faculty member who assigned the grade, bringing to the meeting all graded work that was required for the course. - If after this meeting the student is still not satisfied with the faculty member's decision, then no later than the end of the fifth week of the same semester, the student must prepare and send to the Vice President for Academic Affairs a written appeal with all supporting evidence.
+- First, the student must review the course syllabus for the grading policy and calculate a legitimate grade, based on all tests, papers, and other work graded by the faculty member during the semester. - If the student still believes the grade is in error, then no later than the end of the second week of the subsequent semester, summer not counting as a semester, the student must confer directly with the faculty member who assigned the grade, bringing to the meeting all graded work that was required for the course. - If after this meeting the student is still not satisfied with the faculty member's decision, then no later than the end of the fifth week of the same semester, the student must prepare and send to the Provost a written appeal with all supporting evidence.
 At the same time, the student must send copies of all materials to the faculty member.
-After consultation with both the student and the faculty member, the Vice President for Academic Affairs, if she or he believes the case so warrants, calls together the members of the department in which the course was taken.
+After consultation with both the student and the faculty member, the Provost, if she or he believes the case so warrants, calls together the members of the department in which the course was taken.
 This process is intended to ensure fairness and to ensure that all supporting materials are seen by neutral parties.
-After this consultation with the Vice President for Academic Affairs and the other members of the department, the faculty member makes the final determination.
+After this consultation with the Provost and the other members of the department, the faculty member makes the final determination.